elrui/tally-convert-pdf/README.md

 This script converts PDF files to JPG images and moves the original PDF and corresponding metadata files to a target directory.
 It uses the `pdf2image` library for PDF to image conversion.

+## Motivation

+Originally this was designed to take a directory (or hierarchy) containing PDFs together with metadata (scanned tally reports from polling stations, with an auxiliary text file containing the results in digital format), and convert the report to an image easy to handle and publish, together with the original meta-information.

 ## Requirements

 - Python 3.6+